learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 Scheduling checks (SchedulingCheckModule)
 -----------------------------------------

 During and after scheduling a program, you should periodically visit this page to see if you made any mistakes.
 It may take a few minutes to run, but you will see a summary of common issues such as teachers that have to travel between adjacent timeslots and classes that aren't assigned the resources they need.

+For larger chapters the page may take a long time to load.
+More improvements are in the works, but for now, the page
+<site>.learningu.org/manage/<program>/<instance>/scheduling_check_list
+will display a list of links to display the checks individually; most will load much more quickly than the entire page.

 Old-style scheduling (SchedulingModule)
 ---------------------------------------